Crystalline representations and Wach modules in the imperfect residue field case: Introduction

-Let us note that for an expert reader, from unpublished results of Tsuji in \cite{tsuji-crystalline} and the use of \cite{brinon-trihan} in \cite{du-liu-moon-shimizu}, it is easy to see that the current paper is a crucial input to the construction of relative Wach modules in \cite[Theorem 1.7]{abhinandan-relative-wach-ii}.
-Moreover, recent developments in the theory of prismatic $F\textrm{-crystals}$ in \cite{bhatt-scholze-crystals, du-liu-moon-shimizu, guo-reinecke} would suggest that there is a categorical equivalence between the category of Wach modules over $\AL^+$ and prismatic $F\textrm{-crystals}$ on the absolute prismatic site $(\Spf O_L)_{\Prism}$.
+Now, let us note that using the unpublished results of Tsuji in \cite{tsuji-crystalline} and the use of \cite{brinon-trihan} in \cite{du-liu-moon-shimizu}, it can be seen that the current paper is a crucial input to the construction of relative Wach modules in \cite{abhinandan-relative-wach-ii}.
+Moreover, recent developments in the theory of prismatic $F\textrm{-crystals}$ \cite{bhatt-scholze-crystals, du-liu-moon-shimizu, guo-reinecke}, would suggest that there is a categorical equivalence between the category of Wach modules over $\AL^+$ and the category of prismatic $F\textrm{-crystals}$ on the absolute prismatic site $(\Spf O_L)_{\Prism}$.
+At this point, let us remark that unlike the case of Breuil--Kisin modules from \cite{du-liu-moon-shimizu}, obtaining the aforementioned equivalence directly is a difficult question, in particular, it is highly non-trivial to directly show that the natural functor from prismatic $F\textrm{-crystals}$ to Wach modules is essentially surjective.
+This point will be explored in another work \cite{abhinandan-prismatic-wach} and the current article is independent of the results in the prismatic theory.